 The project team was organized on the basis of a Consortium Agreement that governs the relationship between the partners.
 The offices in Tübingen (Germany) and Rome (Italy) have been responsible for the administrative and coordination work such as the overall budgeting and the organisation of project meetings.
-The internal communication worked through different channels: Apart from an e-mail distribution list, skype conferences facilitated the project communication.
-During these conferences, we discussed issues of general interest and addressed open questions.
-In addition, we used bilateral communication via skype or e-mail whenever appropriate.
+The internal communication has worked through the use of different channels: Besides an email distribution list, the project communication has been facilitated by regular skype conferences.
+During these conferences, issues of general interest have been discussed and open questions have been answered.
+In addition, bilateral communication via skype or e-mail have been used whenever it was deemed to be appropriate.

-Other than that, meetings in person were exceptional but much appreciated opportunities to get in touch with each other and to communicate on a more direct face-to-face level.
+Other than that, meetings in person have been exceptional but much appreciated opportunities to get in touch with each other and to communicate on a more direct face-to-face level.
 Joint participations in conferences, two internal project meetings and the case-study workshops (see below) have been opportunities of this kind.